Home > Analyses > Industrials > Core & Main, Inc.

 Revenue by Segment

-This pie chart illustrates Core & Main, Inc.’s revenue distribution by product segment for the fiscal year 2024, highlighting the company’s diverse portfolio in water infrastructure products.
+This pie chart illustrates Core & Main, Inc.’s revenue distribution by product segment for fiscal year 2025, highlighting the company’s sales composition across four key categories.

 Key Products & Brands